caiovaccaro/Wordpress-CheesecakePostTypes/docs/input_options.md

 - loopSelect
 - loopMultiselect

-When a 'type' prefix is multiple it means you have to set its options.
-When a 'type' prefix is loop it means you need to specify the post type from which it will fetch data for your input.
+When a 'type' prefix is 'multiple' it means you have to set its options.
+When a 'type' prefix is 'loop' it means you need to specify the post type from which it will fetch data for your input.

 You can use all types separately.
-Please refer to the [Input Classes Reference](input_classes.md).
+Please refer to the [Input Classes Reference](input_classes.md) for more details.

 Common options
 --------------